bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 49°
-- Drizzle
+- Breezy and Partly Cloudy
-- 81% humidity
+- 76% humidity
-- 12 mph wind
+- 15 mph wind
 - 50% cloud cover
 - 40 AQI 🟩
 - 0.06 inches of rain in the past 24 hours